develpeer/develpeer.gihub.io/Miscellaneous/index.md

 ---
 layout: default
-title: Projects
+title: Miscellaneous
-nav_order: 2
+nav_order: 3
 has_children: true
 ---
-## Welcome to Develpeer's Projects
+## Welcome to Develpeer's Other Stuff
 Here you shall find stuff about me..Someday